-Opus Clip pricing only looks simple if you stop at the monthly headline.
-Most teams do not.
-They care about the real unit of value: how much it costs to get from one long video to a batch of clips that are actually ready to post.
+Opus Clip pricing looks simple if you stop at the monthly number.
+Most people donโt.
+They care about the real question: how much does it cost to go from one long video to a batch of clips that are actually ready to post?

-That is a different calculation than “how many credits do I get?”
+Thatโs a very different calculation than โhow many credits do I get?โ

 Opus Clip is easy to justify when: